Vova12344weq/SillyTavern-Telegram-Connector/README.md

 ## Support and Contributing
 If you have suggestions, bug reports, or ideas for new features — create an issue on GitHub.

 **Original Project Notice**: As announced by the original author in their [README](https://github.com/qiqi20020612/SillyTavern-Telegram-Connector) ("Due to increasing busyness with work and life, I may no longer be able to maintain this project.
 The code is fully open-source, feel free to fork and develop it further."), the project is no longer maintained.
-This fork continues development with a focus on multiplayer RP features.
+This continues development with a focus on multiplayer RP features.
 Thanks for the amazing base!

 ---